UK parliamentary committee to conclude Boris Johnson 'partygate' inquiry - ExBulletin

 While Johnson has left Parliament and will no longer be affected by any decision to suspend him, the committee may choose to apply other sanctions, such as barring him from Parliament grounds.

-Revelations that Johnson and his staff hosted office parties, birthday parties and Wine Hour Fridays” in 2020 and 2021, at a time when millions were barred from seeing loved ones or even attending family funerals, angered many Britons and added to a string of ethics scandals that marked his downfall.
-Johnson resigned as prime minister last summer after a mass exodus of government officials protesting his leadership.
+Revelations that Johnson and his staff hosted office parties, birthday parties and Wine Hour Fridays “in 2020 and 2021, at a time when millions were barred from to see loved ones or even attend family funerals, have angered many Britons and added to a series of ethics scandals Johnson resigned as Prime Minister last summer after a mass exodus of government officials to protest against his leadership.

 Police fined him and other senior officials for breaking lockdown rules, but Johnson insisted to lawmakers he had not deliberately misled parliament at the course of gatherings.